MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 **Is traffic expected to grow?
 At what rate will it grow?**

-The expected growth patterns for both traffic and data volume inform the design, with regards to sustainable scale.
+The expected growth patterns for both traffic and data volume inform the design, with regard to sustainable scale.

 **Is a degraded service with high response times acceptable under load?**